The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 **Contact**

 The project team only uses the [Issue Tracker](https://github.com/The-GeoStack-Project/The-GeoStack-Project.github.io/issues) for contact:
-- Use the Issue Tracker to post an Ticket if you have a question for the project team, to report a bug or make a Project Enhancement Proposal (PEP).
+- Use the Issue Tracker to post a Ticket if you have a question for the project team, to report a bug or make a Project Enhancement Proposal (PEP).
-- Please use the proper labels to tag your issue accordingly!
+- Please use the proper labels to tag the ticket for your issue accordingly!

 **Support**